Canon 800D vs Fujifilm X-E3

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 800D and Fujifilm X-E3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 800D and the X-E3 are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the X-E3 followed on from the Fujifilm X-E2S.
+The X-E3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon 800D better than the Fujifilm X-E3 or vice versa?
 The listing below highlights the relative strengths of the two models.